 There are 2 main entrances to the park (1 and 2) and an auxiliary one (Flora).
 I recommend choosing Entrance 1 (Lower Lakes) for your visit.
 It’s true that it is more popular than the others, but if you enter the park as soon as it opens, you shouldn’t expect crowds anyway.

-By choosing Entrance 1, you’ll get to face the waterfalls as you go which will save you from constantly turning to see them.
+By choosing Plitvice Lakes Entrance 1, you’ll get to face the waterfalls as you go which will save you from constantly having to turn to see them.

 We actually walked the Lower Lakes section from the opposite direction as well (aka towards Entrance 1).
 And I found it slightly annoying to have to turn around in order to see the waterfalls, especially since near the end of our visit it started to become more crowded.